SamLukeYes/archiso-surface/README.md

 ## Known Issues & Workarounds
 ### Not Ventoy Compatible
 Though I mainly test this ISO with Ventoy, it is not actually [Ventoy Compatible](https://www.ventoy.net/en/compatible.html).
 In order to make it work with Ventoy, this live system keeps `syslinux` installed as legacy bootloader, and renames `linux-surface` image to `linux`, making Ventoy do proper hook as it does on a "standard" archiso.
 This is quite a dirty workaround.
 If you've figured out how to make an archiso in a Ventoy Compatible way, please open an issue or a pull request.
-### Auto rotation doesn't work sometimes
+### Auto rotation doesn't work
-Lock the screen rotation, unlock it again, and see if it works now.
+Since GNOME 40, automatic screen rotation cannot be enabled when a mouse is connected.
 ### Bluetooth menu disappears after turning off
 If you want to enable bluetooth again, try turning it on in `Settings`.
 If it doesn't work, restart `bluetooth.service`.
 ### Onscreen keyboard can't pop up when a mouse is available